Nikon D7500 vs P900

-The Nikon D7500 and the Nikon Coolpix P900 are two digital cameras that were announced, respectively, in April 2017 and March 2015.
+The Nikon D7500 and the Nikon Coolpix P900 are two digital cameras that were officially introduced, respectively, in April 2017 and March 2015.
 The D7500 is a DSLR, while the P900 is a fixed lens compact.
 The cameras are based on an APS-C (D7500) and a 1/2.3-inch (P900) sensor.
-The D7500 has a resolution of 20.7 megapixel, whereas the P900 provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The D7500 has a resolution of 20.7 megapixels, whereas the P900 provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Nikon D7500 and the Nikon P900 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D7500 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon P900 is somewhat larger (2 percent) than the Nikon D7500.
 It is worth mentioning in this context that the D7500 is splash and dust resistant, while the P900 does not feature any corresponding weather-sealing.